aptos-labs/aptos-core/developer-docs-site/docs/contribute/aptos-style.md

 When linking to code files in GitHub, use a [permanent link](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-a-permanent-link-to-a-code-snippet) to the relative line or set of lines.

+## Add images to `static` directory

+Place all images in the [`developer-docs-site/static/img`](https://github.com/aptos-labs/aptos-core/tree/main/developer-docs-site/static/img) directory and use relative links to include them.
+See the image paths in [Set up a React app](../tutorials/build-e2e-dapp/2-set-up-react-app.md) for examples.

 ## Redirect moved pages